geeksforsocialchange/gfsc_jekyll_boilerplate/what-we-do.md

 ---
 layout: default
-title: Working towards a fairer society using activism, techology, and research.
+title: We work towards a fairer society using activism, techology, and research.
 ---

 <hr class="fancy">